-Providing you with the superior knowledge, technology, quality, and service you need to successfully Meet Regulatory Requirements and manufacture your product.
-Particle Measuring Systems partners with industry companies as a complete contamination monitoring solutions provider.
-Starting with our Advisory Services team, then collecting data with our viable and non viable particle counters, thru to complete data management and reporting.
-We have the expertise to help you meet regulatory requirements and get your product to market.
+Particle Measuring Systems (PMS) provides Pharmaceutical aseptic and controlled manufacturing customers with the superior knowledge, technology, quality, and service you need to successfully meet global regulatory requirements and manufacture your product to the highest quality possible.
+Partnering with our customers, we provide a complete contamination monitoring solution.
+Starting with our Advisory Services team to assess risk, then collecting data with our world-class viable and non viable particle counters, through to compliant data management, analysis and reporting.
+We have the expertise to help you meet global regulatory requirements and get your product to market.
 As one of the world’s leading clean room contamination control experts and complete solutions provider, we offer fully integrated and robust monitoring solutions including:

-- Particle Counters and Microbial Samplers, remote and portable
+- Particle Counters and Microbial Samplers, portable and remote

 - Sampling locations